 - Parking Permits: Some cities require parking permits for large vehicles, find out ahead of time with your new local rules.

 - State Licensing: Individuals and companies engaging in for-profit local and intrastate moving within the Sunshine State must register each year with the Department of Agriculture and Consumer Services – Division of Consumer Services.
-Make sure to verify the legality of the moving company you're dealing with with the state government.
 Make sure the moving company you use has a license before hiring.